-Students who miss class for serious and extended illnesses may request the assistance of the Dean of Students office in notifying their faculty members.
+Students who miss class for serious and extended illnesses may request the assistance of the Dean of Students or Office of Student Success in notifying their faculty members.
 The responsibility of arranging to make up missed assignments or to submit assignments late belongs to the student.
-Participation in certain University events and/or work related travel may, at the discretion of the faculty member, constitute an excused absence.
+Participation in certain University events and/or work-related travel may, at the discretion of the faculty member, constitute an excused absence.